Some rooster breeds are mellow.

 They tend to get along very well with other calm chicken breeds and don’t cause flock fights.

 Cochin chickens are one of the gentlest and people-friendly chicken breeds around.
 Hens are super calm and friendly.
 Roosters are mellow and non-aggressive.

-Cochin chickens are great for families and those with youngsters because even the roosters are seldom mean toward people or kids.
+Cochin chickens are great for families and youngsters because even the roosters are seldom mean toward people or kids.
 Their gentle disposition makes them ideal for first-time chicken raisers.

-Be aware though that the bantam variety does produce aggressive roosters.
-Bantam chickens are bred differently and using different lineage so the temperaments are often different than their full-sized counterparts.
+Be aware, though that the bantam variety does produce aggressive roosters.
+Bantam chickens are bred differently and use different lineage, so the temperaments are often different than their full-sized counterparts.

 Cochin chickens are usually submissive to other breeds and do best with other calm chicken breeds.
 They are loved for being a friendly ball of fluff.

 They do well in cold weather but aren’t super great egg layers.
 They do make great pets, though.